tscgist/tscSnippets/README.md

 - Math
 - Extjs4

-All classes need to include the d3.classes.inc.php.
+All renderer types other then d3 need to include the d3.classes.inc.php.